Stocks slide and oil surges on renewed fears of Russia invasion of Ukraine - KTVZ

 Stocks fell sharply Friday after the White House said Americans should leave Ukraine “immediately” due to worries about an imminent invasion by Russia.

+Russia worries spilled over to the commodities markets as well.
+A top exchange-traded fund of Russian stocks plunged more than 7%.
+Oil prices spiked about 4%, and top energy stocks such as Baker Hughes, Occidental Petroleum and Phillips 66 were market leaders.

-Analysts have warned that a conflict in Ukraine could threaten energy supplies, including through potential sanctions.
-Russia is the world’s No. 2 producer of both oil and natural gas.
+Analysts have warned that a conflict in Ukraine could threaten energy supplies, including through potential sanctions, as Russia is the world’s No. 2 producer of both oil and natural gas.

-Oil could “easily” hit $120 a barrel if there are “any disruptions” to oil flows from Russia and possibly go as high as $150, JPMorgan analysts said earlier this week.
+Oil could “easily” hit $120 a barrel if there are “any disruptions” to oil flows from Russia — and it could possibly go as high as $150, JPMorgan analysts said earlier this week.

 The peak for Brent crude is $147.50, set in July 2008.
-Any further spike in energy prices would add to the already high levels of inflation that are pinching US consumers.
+Any further spike in energy prices would add to the already high levels of inflation pinching US consumers.

-The White House indicated that Russia could launch air strikes before the Winter Olympics in Beijing end later this month and warned Americans to leave Ukraine.
+Gold prices also rose Friday.
+It often rallies during times of geopolitical turmoil since it is perceived to be a safe haven commodity.
+Bitcoin, which some crypto bulls have argued is like digital gold, fell however.

+Comerica’s Lynch noted that “should an invasion occur… commodity prices may also accelerate, led by oil and gold.”

 The-CNN-Wire